sttp-book/sttp-book/chapters/testing-techniques/README.md

 * **Boundary testing**: We will discuss how to derive tests that exercise the boundaries of our requirement.

-* **Structural-based testing**: We will derive test cases based on the structure of the source code.
+* **Structural testing**: We will derive test cases based on the structure of the source code.

 * **Model-based testing**: We will leverage more formal documentation such as state machines and decision tables to derive tests.